rhoadarmernt/donor-care-scripts/README.md

 Using Script for Soft Credits
 =================================

-Within Excel, select the ‘Edit’ icon next to the “Data Clean-Up (Soft Credits)” script.
+Within Excel, select the ‘Edit’ icon next to the “Soft Credit Data Cleanup” script.

 In the code, underneath “Edit these headers as needed”, you must change the values between the quotations for EMAIL_HEADER, NAME_HEADER, & AMOUNT_HEADER to match the column names in the current spreadsheet (EMAIL_HEADER is the Email column, NAME_HEADER is either Full Name or First Name column, AMOUNT_HEADER is the column with the monetary totals that you must input).